Peter Manuel: Arrest

-Although many police officers who were familiar with Manuel suspected him of carrying out these murders, they were unable to prove his guilt until shortly after they had searched the Smarts' residence and retraced their movements in the hours before their murder, when seven £5 banknotes Peter Smart was known to have withdrawn from his bank on New Year's Eve were found to be missing from his residence, and Manuel had been discovered to be using these same banknotes to pay for drinks in several east-end Glasgow pubs.
+Although many police officers who were familiar with Manuel suspected him of carrying out these murders, they were unable to prove his guilt until shortly after they had searched the Smarts' residence.
+They retraced the Smarts' movements in the hours before their murder when seven £5 banknotes Peter Smart was known to have withdrawn from his bank on New Year's Eve were found to be missing from his residence.
+Manuel used these same banknotes to pay for drinks in several east-end Glasgow pubs.
 After the police arrested his father, Peter Manuel confessed to eight of these murders (but not that of Dunn) and provided incriminating information only the perpetrator could have known.

-As panic of the epidemic of murders spread, Lanarkshire police were reinforced by detectives and officers from the Glasgow CID.
+As panic over the epidemic of murders spread, Lanarkshire police were reinforced by detectives and officers from the Glasgow CID.
 On 14 January 1958, police arrived at the Manuels' Birkenshaw residence, armed with an arrest warrant formally charging him both with the murder of the Smart family and with breaking and entering into the Uddingston home of a family named McMunn on 4 January that year.
-Manuel had been asleep at the time of the police's arrival; as an officer named Andrew Stuart recited the arrest warrant to his (Manuel's) father, Manuel became verbally abusive.
+Manuel was sleeping at the time of the police's arrival; as an officer named Andrew Stuart recited the arrest warrant to Manuel's father, Manuel became verbally abusive.
 Informed he was to be taken to Bellshill police station for further questioning, Manuel replied: "You haven't found anything yet.
 You can't take me!"
 Shortly thereafter, he voluntarily left his home in the company of the officers.

-At 11:10 that evening, Manuel was formally charged with murdering the Smart family, and with breaking into the McMunn residence.
+At 11:10 that evening, Manuel was formally charged with murdering the Smart family and with breaking into the McMunn residence.